Anne Marie Toole MIACP – BSc. Counselling & Psychotherapy, Dip. Psychology, Dip. Addiction Studies, Dip. Counselling & Psychotherapy

 Founder & Clinical Director of Insight Matters

-Co-Founder and Training & Development Director of Insight Matters
+Co-Founder & Development Director of Insight Matters and Trainee Counsellor & Psychotherapist

 Eoin is an experienced Counsellor/Psychotherapist and lecturer, having worked in the field of mental health for more than 25 years, in areas such as Learning Disability, Addiction Treatment, Counsellor Education, Private Practice and Public Awareness.
 He is known for his work in the field of behavioural addictions, and has a particular interest in the relationship between addictions and mental health problems such as social anxiety.
 He lectures at PCI College, where he was College President for more than 10 years, and is a co-founder of the Centre for Addictive & Problematic Behaviours and Dual Diagnosis Ireland.
 Eoin is an accredited member of the Irish Association for Counselling & Psychotherapy and of Addiction Counsellors of Ireland, and has served as Vice-Chairman of both organisations.
 Read more here…